barryclark/jekyll-now/pages/study/zen/coin-lost-river.md

 ## Prompts

-If that were beneficial, you can ask yourself systematically:
+One thing I did to deepen my investigation of this koan was to contemplate different facets of it systematically.
+For instance, for every meaning or "reading" that comes to mind, you can ask yourself:
 - What is lost?
 - How is it lost?
 - What is the river?